- Trekking and Hiking

 The final day of our trek brings us to Jagat.
-Here we will pick up our 4WD vehicles and transfer to Bhulbule, approx. 2 hrs, where we change vehicles for our drive to Kathmandu which may take up to 8 hrs.
+Here, we will pick up our 4WD vehicles and transfer to Bhulbule, approx. 2 hrs, where we change vehicles for our drive to Kathmandu which may take up to 8 hrs.
 NB.
 We may, if conditions are good, pick up our 4WD vehicles in Chamche, otherwise the local jeeps are available in Jagat.
-Overnight Radisson Hotel.
+Overnight, we will stay in Radisson Hotel.

 After breakfast arrangements cease unless further arrangements have been made.
 Those people travelling by aircraft to further destinations will be transferred to the airport.